 6 Benefits of Amazon Affiliate Sites

 Amazon affiliate sites can provide a steady monthly income.
-If you see potential to improve the site’s earnings and then sell it, you could make a tidy profit.
+If you see the potential to improve the site’s earnings and then sell it, you could make a tidy profit.
 Amazon is a trusted brand that also gives credit for any sales made through your link for 24 hours.

 Even if Amazon changes rates over time, if you have enough traffic, you have other opportunities to further monetize the site (e.g., display ads, digital products).